- Discover historic Portuguese cities like Lisbon and Porto

 Day 8: Day Trip to Toledo

-In the Middle Ages, Toledo was known as the "City of the Three Cultures," a place where—legend has it—Christian, Muslim, and Jewish communities peacefully coexisted.
+In the Middle Ages, Toledo was known as the "City of the Three Cultures," a place where Christian, Muslim, and Jewish communities peacefully coexisted.
 You can see remnants of this in the old Arab, Muslim, and Christian monuments that still stand.
 These include the 15th-century Monastery of San Juan de los Reyes, the former Roman palace Alcázar de Toledo, and the Moorish Synagogue of Santa María la Blanca, which dates to the 12th century.

-Accompanied by an expert guide you will visit these historic landmarks as well as others, including the grand 13th century Toledo Cathedral and the 12th century Church of Santo Tomé.
-Throughout it all, you'll tour the ancient streets of an incredible city that could aptly be described as an open-air museum.
+Accompanied by an expert guide, you will visit these historic landmarks as well as others, including the grand 13th-century Toledo Cathedral and the 12th-century Church of Santo Tomé.
+Throughout it all, you'll tour the ancient streets of a city that could aptly be described as an open-air museum.
 After all, Toledo does enjoy UNESCO World Heritage Status.